elementary/website/docs/installation.md

 #### Boot Errors

 If your Mac doesn't recognize your elementary OS USB Install Drive in the boot menu, you may need to create an elementary OS Install DVD instead.
-To create one, insert a blank DVD, right click on the ISO file in Finder, and select "Burn elementaryos-5.1-stable.20200814.iso to Disc".
+To create one, insert a blank DVD, right click on the ISO file in Finder, and select "Burn {#release_filename} to Disc".
 When complete, attempt to boot again from the Install DVD.

 </div>